Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_demo.md

 ```

 - Putting the tests in a folder `tests/` does not affect the behavior of pytest.
 When pytest is run from the original directory, the tests are found and run.
+- **Note**: revert to the old directory structure before proceeding to the next section.

 ## unittest

-- Base class `unittest.TestCase` is used to create a test suite consisting of all the tests of a software.
+- Base class `unittest.TestCase` is used to create a test suite.
 - Each test is now a function of a class which is derived from the class `unittest.TestCase`.
 - The same tests as for `pytest` are implemented using `unittest` in the file `test_operations_unittests.py`.
 The tests are functions of a class named `TestOperations` which tests our mathematical operations.
 The class `TestOperations` is derived from `unittest.TestCase`.
-- unittest can be run by:
+- unittest can be run as a Python module:

 ```bash
 python -m unittest
 ```

-- unittest.TestCase offers functions like `assertEqual`, `assertAlmostEqual`, `assertTrue`, etc. for use instead of the usual assertion statements.
-These statements help the test runner to accumulate all test results and generate a test report.
+- unittest.TestCase offers functions like `assertEqual`, `assertAlmostEqual`, `assertTrue`, and more ([see unittest.TestCase documentation](https://docs.python.org/3/library/unittest.html#unittest.TestCase)) for use instead of the usual assertion statements.
+These statements ensure that test runner to accumulate all test results and generate a test report.
-- `unittest.main()` provides an option to run the tests from a command-line interface.
+- `unittest.main()` provides an option to run the tests from a command-line interface and also from a file.
 - `setUp` function is executed before all the tests.
 Similar a clean up function `tearDown` exists.
 - The intention is to group together sets of similar tests in an instant of `unittest.TestCase` and have multiple such instances.
 - Decorators such as `@unittest.skip`, `@unittest.skipIf`, `@unittest.expectedFailure` can be used to gain flexibility over working of tests.